Stengllex/minecraft-hot-cold-switcher/README.md

 # minecraft-hot-cold-switcher

-⚠️ Status: WORK IN PROGRESS — NOT READY FOR PRODUCTION USE This project is currently under active development.
+⚠️ Status: WORK IN PROGRESS — NOT READY FOR PRODUCTION USE - Vibe coded This project is currently under active development.
 Some features may be incomplete, unstable, or missing entirely.
 Feel free to explore, contribute, or follow the progress — but do not expect a fully working setup yet.